SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 ``switch`` statements must be exhaustive.
 This means that every possible input value must be matched by one of the cases in the ``switch`` statement.
-However, it is not practical to list every single possible ``Char`` value, and so the ``default`` statement is used to provide a catch-all case for any characters that have not already been matched.
+However, it is not practical to list every single possible ``UnicodeScalar`` value, and so the ``default`` statement is used to provide a catch-all case for any characters that have not already been matched.
 This also provides a handy opportunity to set the optional integer value to ``.None``,